 The Company's Chief Executive Officer and other members of senior management are responsible for the ongoing assessment and management of the risks the Company faces, including risks relating to capital structure, liquidity and credit, financial reporting and public disclosure, operations and governance.
 The Board and each of the Board's three committees (the Audit Committee, Compensation & Talent Development Committee and Nominating & Corporate Governance Committee) oversee senior management's policies and procedures in addressing these and other risks that fall within the scope of the Board's and its committees' respective areas of oversight responsibility.
-For example, the Board directly oversees risk management relating to strategic planning and risk management relating to capital structure and liquidity; the Nominating & Corporate Governance Committee directly oversees risk management relating to director independence and corporate governance; and the Compensation & Talent Development Committee directly oversees risk management relating to director independence and corporate governance; and the Compensation & Talent Development Committee directly oversees risk management relating to director oversees risk management relating to financial reporting and public disclosure and legal and regulatory compliance and reviews and discusses the process by which the Board and its committees oversee senior management's exercise of risk management responsibilities.
+For example, the Board directly oversees risk management relating to strategic planning and risk management relating to capital structure and liquidity; the Nominating & Corporate Governance Committee directly oversees risk management relating to director corporate governance; independence and Compensation & Talent Development Committee directly oversees risk management relating to executive compensation, organizational design and leadership succession planning.
+Additionally, the Audit Committee directly oversees risk management relating to financial reporting and public disclosure and legal and regulatory compliance and reviews and discusses the process by which the Board and its committees oversee senior management's exercise of risk management responsibilities.
 The Board is regularly informed through committee reports of each committee's activities in overseeing risk management within their respective areas of oversight responsibility.